xingyingwang/smart_contracts/frontpage.md

-# Welcome to the front page for BEEM161 Smart Contracts
+# Welcome to BEEM161 Smart Contracts

+Welcome to the BEEM1161 Smart Contracts module page.
+This page contains all information for the module, including slides, tasks, assessment, references and links to the ELE pages where necessary.

-Student ELE page can be found here: https://vle.exeter.ac.uk/course/view.php?id=14438 Timetable, updated periodically, is only available via the ELE page: <a href="https://vle.exeter.ac.uk/course/view.php?id=14438"> here </a>.
+The Exeter student ELE page can be found here: <a href="https://vle.exeter.ac.uk/course/view.php?id=14438" BEEM161 ELE Page. </a>

+The _Timetable_, updated periodically, is only available via the ELE page: <a href="https://vle.exeter.ac.uk/course/view.php?id=14438"> here. </a>

 ## Navigation